 A 31 gram 6″ hiking/hunting saw sounds pretty good doesn’t it?
 Complete with handle and sheath it cost me less then $A9.
 The Diablo saw blades are A$17.47 per pair in the Tools section of Bunnings.
+I will try to find an even better blade next time.
 Holding it in the vice I carefully cut just enough of the teeth off with the angle grinder so I could hold it comfortably.
 A pruning saw cuts on the ‘pull’ stroke so it should be fairly safe to use.

 The same situation occurred on the South Coast Walk (Tasmania).
 There just weren’t enough clearings you could stop and make a camp – often only a handful of small branches/shrubs needed to be removed to make for a much increased amenity.
 Such situations are no doubt more often encountered by track walkers.
-Most of my walking is ‘bushwhacking’ so that I will rarely need such a saw (except to trim a stag with!)
+Most of my walking is ‘bushwhacking’ so that I will rarely need such a saw for that purpose (but maybe to trim a stag with!).
+I have a much wider choice of campsites than a track walker would.
+I usually carry a wonderful machete actually with which I can do much more mayhem and destruction – or perhaps you might consider it track clearing?

 A <1″ strip of aluminium flashing works well to protect my pack from the blade when I am carrying it.
 Some duct tape on the handle will be enough to protect my hand.
 I realise I could have contoured the handle to better fit my fingers (and this might also have saved a gram or two).
 I had been having difficulty acquiring the Darlac folding pruning saw (35 grams) that I recommended here and here at a reasonable price and freight out of the UK, so I thought I would try this.
 It works a treat!